German Tenses: A Strangely Familiar World for English Speakers

 We’ve left the future tense for last because it’s just that easy.

-In German, that verb is actually werden (to become).
+In German, the helping verb we need is actually werden (to become).
 So our previous sentence is:

 As you’ve noticed, in German the helping verb stays in the regular place, while the next part gets kicked to the end of the sentence.

-Be very careful here, because there’s a word spelled w-i-l-l in German that may trip you up.
-It means “I want,” and it’s pronounced differently than its English equivalent.
+Be very careful here, because there’s a word spelled w-i-l-l in German that may trip you up which means “I want.”
 We can’t ever use will in the space for that helping verb!
 It’s always, always going to be some conjugation of werden.

 The Future Perfect Tense